GHTaarn/juliapt/README.md

 make install
 ```

-You can also generate .deb files for architectures different than you are on,
+You can also generate .deb files for architectures different from the one that
+you are on,
 as long as you do not try to install them locally.

 ## Feedback